 CT (Computerised Tomography)

-CT is available at multiple BMI locations across Greater Geelong.
+CT is available at multiple BMI locations across Greater Geelong and Colac.

 We will need to see your request form prior to making your booking, to allow us to review any pre CT scan instructions that you will need before your scan.